louimart/weekend-sql-to-do-react/INSTRUCTIONS.md

 * Deleting a Task should remove it both from the front end as well as the Database.

 <!--SERVER
-    Create SQL Database and Table to hold Tasks List Store data for {Task Description, Task Status...)
+DONE - Create SQL Database and Table to hold Tasks List DONE - Store data for {Task Description, Task Status...)
-    Routes
+DONE - Routes
         GET to call all Tasks
         POST to create new task
         PUT to update as "Complete"
         DELETE to remove tasks from list
         -->

 <!-- CLIENT
       FRONT END that allows creatign of NEW TASK, Form Inputs & Submit Button